inblocks/precedence/README.md

 }
 ```

-The original `data` field has been removed and a new boolean field `deleted` has ben added.
+The original `data` and `chains` fields have been removed and a new boolean field `deleted` has ben added.
 The record can still be proved to exist but the data has been removed from **_precedence_**.
 If you kept it somewhere then the proof is still valid.

 ---